jordilucas16/spark_microframework/README.md

 Show how fast and easy is to config Spark microframework based on an example of HTTP Rest API services.

 # Libraries
-These are the the basic libs inside an spring framework ecosystem:
+These are the the basic libs inside an spring framework ecosystem all declared in the pom.xml descriptor file:

 com.sparkjava: spark microframework lib